dgcfung/dictionary-app/README.md

 Post-MVP

--Searchbar will render suggestions based on input
+- Top priortiy: Searchbar will render suggestions based on input
-- images from API -pending how many words have images
+- images, antonyms/synonyms from API -pending how many words have images
 - Access second API for supplementary features-(news, stocks enteratainment, etc,)
 - The second API can be searched for new news articles based on the keyword provided.
 - CSS styling.